likalium/kali-shell-on-your-linux/README.md

 Like you see, in the CMD column there is the name of the shell you're using.
 Here it's zsh.

 ## Installation of zsh
-To install zsh, copy the command `sudo apt-get install zsh` (for the complete noobs: the `apt-get` command install packages from the **official repositories**), type your password if asking, and press y (for "yes").
+  - copy the command `sudo apt-get install zsh`
+  - enter your password
+  - press "y" if asking
+  - Congratulations, you've installed zsh on your computer!

 Here's a demonstration:

 ![install zsh](https://github.com/likalium/kali-shell-on-your-linux/blob/main/assets/install_zsh.png)

 > Now zsh is installed in your computer! to use it, copy the command `zsh` on your terminal (to use a shell, juste type his name on the terminal).
 But currently, your zsh is probably not very nice!
 We will change that.

 ## Make your zsh look like the kali zsh
-To do that, you'll must change your *.zshrc* file (who is stored in your home foler) with a specific code, and also add folders to your */usr/share* directory.
+To do that, you'll must change your *.zshrc* file (who is stored in your home folder) with a specific code, and also add folders to your */usr/share* directory.
 This folders and the code for the *.zshrc* files are on this github repository.
 So we must download the content of this git repository on your computer.
 For this, create a folder where you want to store the content of this repository.
 After that, go on your terminal and type `cd